Buddy FAQ's

 Applicants must attend one of the Athletes for Kids high school chapters in order to be a mentor.

-See the AFK web site for the most current list.
+mentor info page for the most current list.

 6. Once I get matched, how often do I meet with my buddy?